tai-jee/advanced-progression/README.md

 ---

 ## Advancements
 Advanced Progression attempts to bring a wide variety of advancements for every kind of playstyle, including some slightly silly challenges.
+Here are a few of them:
 - **The Advancement With The Longest Name In The Entire Game**
   Obtain the item with the longest name in Minecraft